 TruLaw does everything possible to make sure the information in this article is up to date and accurate.
 If you need specific legal advice about your case, contact us by using the chat on the bottom of this page.
 This article should not be taken as advice from an attorney.

-On this page, we’ll discuss the AFFF Lawsuit, side effects reported in the AFFF Firefighting Foam Lawsuit, how to file an AFFF Firefighting Foam Lawsuit, and much more.
+On this page, we’ll discuss an overview of the AFFF Lawsuit, side effects and health conditions alleged in the AFFF firefighting foam lawsuits, how to file an AFFF firefighting foam lawsuit claim, and much more.

-Here is an overview of some of the key points surrounding the lawsuits:
+Here is an overview of some of the key points surrounding the AFFF lawsuits:

 If you or a loved one have suffered from health problems related to AFFF exposure, you may qualify to pursue compensation.